brr3/IOOPM-Inlupp1/README.md

 ./test_list
 ./test_iterator
-make fulltest (compile and run all of the above immediately)
+make fulltest (compile and run all of the above immediately) ./freq_count <file_1> <file_2> ... <file_n>

 How failure is handled:
-All functions that may fail, for example when trying to remove an element from the hash table that does not exist, will return an "empty" (newly initiated) element of type elem_t (see common.h).
+All public functions found in the header files that may fail, for example when trying to remove an element from the hash table that does not exist, will return an "empty" (newly initiated) element of type elem_t (see common.h).